yuval-po/weak-event/README.md

 </br>

 > Note: This package is an ALPHA.
-It also requires relatively new Node.JS/Browser versions to function.
+It also requires relatively new Node.JS/Browser versions to function as mentioned below.
 Use at your own risk.

 </br>